Ethics of artificial intelligence: Prospective

-Open-source
+Open source

 Bill Hibbard argues that because AI will have such a profound effect on humanity, AI developers are representatives of future humanity and thus have an ethical obligation to be transparent in their efforts.
 Organizations like Hugging Face and EleutherAI have been actively open-sourcing AI software.
 Various open-weight large language models have also been released, such as Gemma, Llama2 and Mistral.

 However, making code open source does not make it comprehensible, which by many definitions means that the AI code is not transparent.
 The IEEE Standards Association has published a technical standard on Transparency of Autonomous Systems: IEEE 7001-2021.
 The IEEE effort identifies multiple scales of transparency for different stakeholders.

 There are also concerns that releasing AI models may lead to misuse.
 For example, Microsoft has expressed concern about allowing universal access to its face recognition software, even for those who can pay for it.
 Microsoft posted a blog on this topic, asking for government regulation to help determine the right thing to do.
 Furthermore, open-weight AI models can be fine-tuned to remove any countermeasure, until the AI model complies with dangerous requests, without any filtering.
 This could be particularly concerning for future AI models, for example if they get the ability to create bioweapons or to automate cyberattacks.
 OpenAI, initially committed to an open-source approach to the development of artificial general intelligence (AGI), eventually switched to a closed-source approach, citing competitiveness and safety reasons.
 Ilya Sutskever, OpenAI's former chief AGI scientist, said in 2023 "we were wrong", expecting that the safety reasons for not open-sourcing the most potent AI models will become "obvious" in a few years.

+On July 2026, an open letter was published, urging policymakers in the United States to protect open-weight AI models from possible premature restrictions.
+The letter was released jointly by more than 20 companies, including Nvidia, Microsoft, Meta, Palantir, Hugging Face, Perplexity, Mistral, Linux Foundation, Mozilla and IBM.
+The letter warned that restricions on open-weight models in the United States would harm competition and drive innovation to other countries.
+It also highlighted that relying solely on closed models does not guarantee safety, since they can be breached or misused, and they can fail in ways that can't be detected by third-parties, warning that concentrating all advanced AI capabilities behind a few closed models increased such risks.
+In contrast, open models allow outside researchers to examine their behaviour and identify vulnerabilities, without the need to rely on the testing performed by the model's owner.
+The letter, publicly supported by several CEOs, including Jensen Huang, Elon Musk and Satya Nadella, called on lawmakers to expand access to AI for startups and researchers, and fund shared training datasets and evaluation frameworks.